go straight to the content

 THE Situation in Burkina Faso

 The West African country Burkina Faso is one of the least developed countries in the world.
+It ranks 185th out of 193 in the Human Development Index 2023/2024 of the United Nations.

-More than 40% of the population lives below the poverty line of $1.90 per day.
+More than 40% of the population lives below the poverty line of $2.15 per day.
+The literacy rate (15 years and older) is 41.2%.

 Burkina Faso has hardly any natural resources.
 Agriculture has to struggle with drought and soil erosion.
 The change in climate in recent years has exacerbated the situation for the rural population: food crises occur frequently.
 The geographical location as a landlocked country contributes to the fact that trade and access to international markets are made more difficult by higher transport costs.

 FUTURE THROUGH EDUCATION

 In many cases the difficult situation of Burkina Faso can also be attributed to the low level of education.
-Despite positive developments in the education sector, only about one third of the population can read and write.
+Despite positive developments in the education sector, only about half of the population can read and write.
 Only just under 60% of children complete the six-year primary school.
 Secondary schools are rarely attended.
 The reason for this is usually high school fees, which large families cannot afford.
 Without access to secondary education, young people usually have little future prospects.

 LACK OF WATER AND SANITATION